 A stove is just one part of your backcountry cookset, and unless you get an all-in-one design like the Jetboil models above or MSR WindBurner, you’ll likely need to purchase a pot separately.
 Stainless steel, aluminum, and titanium are the three most common materials in camping cookware.
 Stainless steel pots are the most affordable and durable—a great choice for heavy use—but they’re fairly hefty and don’t conduct heat particularly well (leading to hot spots where the pot is closest to the burner).
 Titanium is incredibly lightweight and decently strong, but like steel it’s not a great conductor (we recommend it for ultralight-minded hikers who predominantly use their stove to boil water).
 Finally, hard-anodized aluminum is perhaps the most well-rounded choice for most users: It conducts heat well, is relatively lightweight, and won’t cost you an arm and a leg.
 What’s more, hard-anodized aluminum pots generally come with a non-stick finish, making them the best bet for those who plan to cook over a flame.

-Two of our favorites pots are the aluminum GSI Outdoors Halulite Boiler Pot ($40 and 8.6 oz.) and MSR’s titanium Titan Kettle ($70 and 4.2 oz.).
-If you want a full-on luxury setup, GSI’s Bugaboo Base Camper Cookset includes 3- and 5-liter pots and a 9-inch frying pan.
+Two of our favorites pots are the aluminum GSI Outdoors Halulite Boiler Pot ($40 and 8.6 oz.) and MSR’s titanium Titan Kettle ($65 and 4.4 oz.).
+If you want a full-on luxury setup, GSI’s Bugaboo Base Camper Cookset includes 2- and 3-liter pots and an 8-inch frying pan (in the medium size).
 Another option is purchasing pre-packaged cooksets like the Soto Amicus Stove and Cookset combo ($50) or MSR PocketRocket 2 Mini Stove Kit ($105), which are a convenient option for those just getting started and come with the benefit of a nesting design (you can fit the stove and small isobutane/propane canister in the pot for easy packing).
 But if your main goal is cutting weight, a canister stove like the PocketRocket or alternative-fuel option and titanium pot may be the best way to go.

 Pouring hot water into cup (morning coffee while backpacking)